civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** The definition **foreign taxes** in subsection 127.54(1) of the English version of the Act is replaced by the following:

-    **foreign taxes** of an individual for a taxation year means the total of the business-income taxes, **as defined in** subsection 126(7), paid by the individual for the year in respect of businesses carried on by the individual in countries other than Canada and 2/3 of the non-business-income taxes, **as defined in** that subsection, paid by the individual for the year to the governments of countries other than Canada. (**impôts payés à l'étranger**)
+    **foreign taxes** of an individual for a taxation year means the total of the business-income taxes, as defined in subsection 126(7), paid by the individual for the year in respect of businesses carried on by the individual in countries other than Canada and 2/3 of the non-business-income taxes, as defined in that subsection, paid by the individual for the year to the governments of countries other than Canada. (**impôts payés à l'étranger**)

   **(2)** Paragraph (b) of the definition **foreign income** in subsection 127.54(1) of the Act is replaced by the following:

-    the individual's incomes for the year (**as would be determined if paragraph 127.52(1)(d) were applicable**) from sources in countries other than Canada in respect of which the individual has paid non-business-income taxes, **as defined in** subsection 126(7), to governments of countries other than Canada; (**revenu de source étrangère** )
+    the individual's incomes for the year (as would be determined if paragraph 127.52(1)(d) were applicable) from sources in countries other than Canada in respect of which the individual has paid non-business-income taxes, as defined in subsection 126(7), to governments of countries other than Canada; (**revenu de source étrangère** )

   **(3)** The description of A in subparagraph 127.54(2)(b)(ii) of the Act is replaced by the following:

-    is **20.5%**, and
+    is 20.5%, and

   **(4)** Subsections (2) and (3) apply to taxation years that begin after December 31, 2023.